Annual Rx checkup

 The price you pay monthly to the insurance carrier/company in order to receive medical coverage through your plan.

 Health care screenings, tests, and interventions that help prevent illness.
 Preventive care is usually “regularly-scheduled” screenings physicians recommend you receive every X years.
+Medicare Supplement plans cover most, if not all, out of pocket costs for preventive screenings.

 Special Enrollment Period (SEP)